wilco2009/MercuryAce/README.md

 In the module we have a selector that will allow us to switch between Jupiter Ace mode and Ace81 mode.

-If we want to have this add-on we must install the following components:
+If we want to have this add-on we must take in acount the follwing:

-- R30, R31, D12, D13, D14, D15, D16, D17 y Z40
+Do not install the following components: R30, R31, D12, D13, D14, D15, D16, D17, and Z40.
+Bridge D12, D13, D14, D15, D16, and D17.

-The GAL JED file (Z40) is available in the GAL folder.
+The JED file for the GAL(Z40) is available in the GAL folder.

 Additionally, the Add-on board will have to be manufactured and connected on the pins located around the Z5-6 RAM (JP10x, JP15x, JP6 and JP8)